2008 United States House of Representatives elections in Indiana: District 7

 Carson won the primary election with 46%, while Woody Myers received 24%, David Orentlicher received 21%, and Carolene Mays received 8%.
-Carson and his Republican challenger in the special election, Jon Elrod, were set to face off in the General Election but Elrod dropped out.
+Carson and his Republican challenger in the special election, Jon Elrod, were set to face off in the general election but Elrod dropped out.
 Gabrielle Campo was selected by a party caucus to face the incumbent, Carson.
 John Kerry defeated George W. Bush in this district 58% to 41% in 2004.
-CQ Politics forecast the race as Safe Democratic.